decentraland/documentation/content/player/general/Decentraland-VR-Client/DCL-VR-Client-PCVRSetup.md

   </b>

 You should now be able to play Decentraland in your Oculus Quest!
 You will be able to sign in with your Wallet or opt to play as a Guest.
-See some of the other sections in the documentation for more information on how to play Decentraland in VR.
+Refer to other sections in the documentation for more information on how to play Decentraland in VR.